oshaughnessy/sierramountainll/_pages/parents.md

 ## Player Safety

-US Soccer places a lot of value on player safety.
+SMLL places a lot of value on player safety.
 If your child has any special health conditions, like the need for an EpiPen or an inhaler, please talk to your coaches about it.
 Make sure they know how to recognize signs of problems and how to deal with them.
 They'll want to be prepared in case there's an emergency,